Probate lawyers arrested for representing client disinherited by Georgia's Slayer Statute

 What's scary for lawyers about the Kuehne indictment is that even if you apparently do everything right, you may end of getting arrested for simply doing your job.
 Sure, you may ultimately prevail, but you'll have to live through the personal nightmare of being arrested and charged with a crime.

-I thought of the Kuehne indictment when I read Lawyers Accused Of Stealing From Murder Victim's Estate; reporting on two Georgia lawyers who were arrested and apparently spent at least one night in jail after their client was forced to forfeit estate assets under Georgia's Slayer Statute.
-Here's the report:
+I thought of the Kuehne indictment when I read here and here about a case in which two Georgia lawyers were arrested and apparently spent at least one night in jail after their client was forced to forfeit estate assets under Georgia’s Slayer Statute.
+Here’s an excerpt from the ABA piece:

 Lesson learned?